Amy Jones

 Wicketkeeper Batter

-She was part of the side that finished as runners-up to Australia in the 2014 World T20, but again found opportunities hard to come by as she came in and out of the side over the next few years.
-However, she continued to impress for the England academy, and was unfortunate to miss out on selection for the 2015 Ashes Test after making 155* in a warm-up match against the touring Australians.
+Jones made 41 against Sri Lanka in the 2013 World Cup and was part of the side that finished as runners-up to Australia in the 2014 T20 World Cup but found opportunities hard to come by.
+She continued to impress for the England Academy, however, and was unfortunate to miss out on selection for the 2015 Ashes Test after making 155* in a warm-up against the touring Australians.

-Jones' breakthrough innings in an England shirt came in defeat, but after six years around the side without an international half-century, an innings of 94 against India in Nagpur in early 2018 put to bed any doubts about her ability with the bat.
+Her breakthrough innings in an England shirt came in defeat, but after six years around the side without an international half-century, her 94 against India in Nagpur in early 2018 put to bed any doubts about her ability with the bat.
 Two more ODI fifties followed as an opener against New Zealand that summer, and she anchored the run chase in the T20 World Cup semi-final before England fell at the final hurdle.

 With increasing fluency and power, Jones hit three fifties on the bounce in Sri Lanka in March 2019, and scored consistently and quickly in the T20I series that followed and at home to West Indies.
-Her form deserted her in the Ashes, barring a gritty 60 in the Test at Taunton, and despite being backed ahead of Tammy Beaumont as an opener in the T20 World Cup side in early 2020, she struggled for consistency.
+Her form deserted her in the Ashes, barring a gritty 60 in the Test in Taunton, and despite being backed ahead of Tammy Beaumont as an opener in the T20 World Cup side in early 2020, she struggled for consistency and a drop to the middle order thereafter was a better fit.

 Amy Jones Career Stats